pavponn/os-jit/README.md

 # Jit-compiler
 This is an educational project, aim is to to understand how JIT compilers work.

 Function, provided here, is simple: it multiplies two numbers (255 and 4 by default).

+Architecture: x86-64.

 ## Supported commands
 * `execute <arg1> <arg2>` - executes function with specified arguments, it's possible to specify both, one or none of them;